-And he was right, of course.
-We do destroy our enemies when we make them our friends.
-But I think history and our own experience tells us that it doesn't work like that very often.
+We might think it's because if we do enough good to our enemies, they will stop being our enemies, and become our friends.
+We do destroy our enemies when we make them our friends, but I think history and our own experience tells us that it doesn't work like that very often.

-To be fair, doing good for an enemy might cause him or her to become a friend, but hating and harming an enemy never will.
+To be fair, doing good for an enemy might cause him or her to become a friend, but we know that hating and harming an enemy never will.

-But while doing good to our enemies might make them our friends, but that's not why Jesus tells us that's what we should be doing.
+But while doing good to our enemies might just make them our friends; that's not why Jesus tells us that's what we should be doing.
 Instead, it is only by showing love to our enemies, and doing good to those who hate us that we can show to them the love of God.
-And maybe, maybe, if we show them the love of God, they will experience something they have never experienced before, and will want more of it.
+And maybe, maybe, if we show them the love of God, they will come to see that love for themselves and will want more of it.

-We show our love to our enemies because that's how God wants us to be known to them.
+We need to show our love to our enemies, because that's how God wants us to be known to them.